KavehRahnejat/hawkingBank/README.md

 5. Create a temporary folder (it's useful to have) `mkdir tmp`
 5. Run the development server `flask run`
 6. If all is well you should be able to visit `localhost:5000` in your browser and see a hello world
+7. Take the file `pre-commit` from your base directory and place it in `/.git/hooks`
+8. Run the command `chmod +x .git/hooks/pre-commit` to make the hook executable

+You are now ready to develop.
+Stick to the master branch for now...

 To do:
 * Linter for code style and documenting